ltrujello/ltrujello.github.io/docs/posts/phrase_based_models.md

 is `un` which translates to the English word `a`.
 We'd write this down as a hypothesis like so.
 <img src="/png/phase_based_models/a.png" style="margin: 0 auto; display: block; width: 50%;"/>

+Here we'll note a couple of things about the above diagram.

+* We initialize this linked list data structure with an **empty hypothesis**.
+This is emphasized in the above diagram with the empty hypothesis on the left.
-We color in the first square to indicate that the first word in our foreign sentence has been translated.
+* We color in the first square to indicate the first word in our foreign sentence has been translated.
+Later, we'll use a different color to differentiate between the most recently translated words by a hypothesis.

 Next, we see `comite de selection`, which roughly translates to `committee of selection`.
 Because we're all-knowing, we know that a better translation is actually `selection committee`.
 Thus, we'd know that it is better to first